MazenA14/unilink/README.md

 - Clear Course grades cache on pull to refresh and not be visibile while refreshing
 - Add all days on the schedule screen
 - Make the schedule open on the mobile's current day
-- Remove the effect that occurs on pressing on the tabs at the bottom
++ Remove the effect that occurs on pressing on the tabs at the bottom
 - See schedule Caching
-- Change animation for the hamburger menu to slide from the right
++ Change animation for the hamburger menu to Fade in
 - Use saved username and password to log in automatically
 - Replace 'Available Courses' with 'Semester N'
+- ReApply All cache timings
+- Unify the formating of the personal schedule
+- Add time under the slot number in the personal schedule
+- Maybe add slot type for each slot in the personal schedule